sukanthoriginal/ChatGlasses/README.md

 # QR Based Authentication for Smart Glasses Application

-Access the dashboard of your smart glasses apps in external web browsers by scanning the QR to login.
-Users scan QR codes with their mobile devices to authenticate desktop sessions.
+Login and access the dashboard of your smart glasses apps in external web browsers by scanning the QR from AugmentOS webview.

 - **What to scan:** QR code on the browser app dashboard to display user-specific information.
-- **Where to get the scan from:** Open webview of your desired app that can scan the QR
+- **Where to get the scan from:** Open webview of your desired app that can scan the QR.
-  // Potentially also scan using camera-enabled smart glasses.
+  // Potentially also scan using camera-enabled smart glasses in the future.

 ---